Unit 731: Abroad

-After World War II, the Office of Special Investigations created a watchlist of suspected Axis collaborators and persecutors who are banned from entering the United States.
-While they have added over 60,000 names to the watchlist, they have only been able to identify under 100 Japanese participants.
+After World War II, the Office of Special Investigations created a watchlist of suspected Axis collaborators and persecutors banned from entering the United States.
+While over 60,000 names were added to the watchlist, fewer than 100 Japanese participants were identified.
 In a 1998 correspondence letter between the DOJ and Rabbi Abraham Cooper, Eli Rosenbaum, director of OSI, stated that this was due to two factors: